-Measure out the size of headboard, then cut the pieces of PVC piping with a chop saw or a PVC cutter.
+Determine the size of headboard (ours is a queen-size), then cut the pieces of PVC piping with a miter saw or a PVC cutter.
 Here are the dimensions for a queen-size bed:

 We needed to use an adapter insert inside the plumbing floor flange because it was larger than the PVC pipe (Image 3).